ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ***Core Generalist Training (CGT)***

 Nine (9) miniCEX reviews must be submitted to obtain ‘satisfactory completion’ for formative assessment.
+However, there is no barrier to completing more than 9 MiniCEX if additional learning opportunities are available.

-MiniCEX reviews are completed progressively during CGT.
-MiniCEX may include a combination of face-to-face and telehealth consults but requirements cannot be met through telehealth consults only.
+MiniCEX reviews are completed progressively during CGT, a plan of 3 per year of training would be appropriate to allow time for reflection on feedback and further clinical skill development.
+MiniCEX may include a combination of face-to-face and telehealth consults, but requirements cannot be met through telehealth consults only.

 Consults must include a:

-* reasonable range of types of consults, age groups and both genders.
+reasonable range of types of consults, age groups and both genders.

 * minimum of five physical examinations, each from a different body system:

   * cardiovascular